aws-samples/amazon-ecs-fullstack-app-terraform/README.md

 The server exposes 3 endpoints:
 - /status: serves as a dummy endpoint to know if the server is up and running.
 This one is used as the health check endpoint by the AWS ECS resources
-- /api/getAllProducts: main endpoint, which returns all the Items from an AWS Dynamodb table
+- /api/getAllProducts: main endpoint, which returns all the Items from an AWS DynamoDB table
 - /api/docs: the Swagger enpoint for the API documentation

 ## Cleanup